MartinIglesias86/ICO--Initial-Coin-Offering--Smart-Contract/README.md

-# Smart Contract that interact with a dApp to mint an NFTs Collection.
+# Smart Contract that interact with a dApp to mint Crypto Dev Tokens.

 In this project I'm going to use [React](https://reactjs.org/), [Solidity](https://soliditylang.org/), [Hardhat](https://hardhat.org/), and [Node.js](https://nodejs.org/) to create an app to to mint an NFTs Collection, with the deployment of the Smart Contract on the Rinkeby test net.